 Due to all this, Jung is perhaps one of the few people who can be classed as Mad Artist, Mad Scientist, and Mad Doctor.
 Or, alternatively, a 20th century Renaissance Man.
 The Mad part cannot be de-emphasized however.
 During The '30s, Jung participated in a conference and publication of a psychoanalytical journal by an organization of German psychologists who were loyal to the Nazi regime.
 In addition to that, he made a number of pro-Hitler and pro-Nazi statements.
 On the other hand, Jung was kind to Jews on a personal level and counted Jewish friends.
 Yet when many of them were being persecuted in Austria and Germany, Jung generally did not speak out or denounce Nazism and its ideology.

 Jung's impact was considerably more on the cultural field during his lifetime.
 Chances are, if a work has some psychological imagery, and it's not referencing Freud, then it's referencing Jung.
-His influence can be seen in TV shows such as Northern Exposure and The Sopranos, artists such as Tool, Peter Gabriel, Billy Corgan, the Shin Megami Tensei series as a whole, and Cunninlynguists, the films of Federico Fellini (who was under therapy by a Jungian analyst).
+His influence can be seen in TV shows such as Northern Exposure and The Sopranos, artists such as tool, Peter Gabriel, Billy Corgan, games such as Xenogears (as well as its Spiritual Successor Xenosaga), the Shin Megami Tensei series as a whole (even more so in the Persona Spin-Off), and Cunninlynguists, the films of Federico Fellini (who was under therapy by a Jungian analyst).
 He was famous enough to appear on the cover of The Beatles' album Sgt.
 Pepper's Lonely Hearts Club Band and The Police's album Synchronicity was influenced by Jungian's theory on synchronicity.

 In fact, it's possible that TV Tropes itself owes its existence to Jung's work.
 Perhaps we should call him "Trope Codifier Prime" for laying the groundwork of all that you read here while Wiki Walking through this site.
 At any rate, he forms, with Aristotle and Roger Ebert, the Trinity of Grand Tropemasters.